adamavenir/kerblam/README.md

 The playing area is set up like this.

 ### Civilians
 Civilians are cards that have not been drawn.
-They become part of your Army when they are drafted.
+They become part of your Army when they are drafted (drawn into your hand).

 ### Army
 All drafted Civilians are now in your Army—including officers and soldiers.
 Your Army is divided into 2 parts:

-- __Front Line__ Army cards laid down face up in front of you (red cards and spent Officer cards, plus Generals (K) either used to retreat or revived).
+- __Front Line__ — Army cards laid down face up in front of you (red cards and spent Officer cards, plus Generals (K) either used to retreat or revived).
-- __Covert Forces__ - Army cards hidden from opponents' view. (black cards and all Nukes) Once an officer from Covert Forces uses their special ability, they join the Front Line, turned sideways to indicate they are spent.
+- __Covert Forces__ — Army cards hidden from opponents' view. (black cards and all Nukes) Once an officer from Covert Forces uses their special ability, they join the Front Line, turned sideways to indicate they are spent.

 ### Soldiers
 Non-officer, non-nuke cards are simply Soldiers.
 These are the first to die in battle, since you (usually) have a choice of which among your Army to send to the Graveyard.
-Soldiers are usually cards numbered 2-10. __Note:__ Be sure to keep an awareness of which of your Soldiers have been appropriated for Nukes in multiplayer scenarios.
+Soldiers are usually cards numbered 2-10.

+__Note:__ Be sure to keep an awareness of which of your Soldiers have been appropriated for Nukes in multiplayer scenarios.

 ### Officer Cards